FilipGieraga/Python-ENG/20. Postgres/README.md

 It consists of three parts, where the first one focuses on converting data from kaggle.com (source: https://www.kaggle.com/lava18/google-play-store-apps?select=googleplaystore.csv) to values that allow us to send queries, i.e.:
-- Reviews string to int
+- Reviews - string to int
-- Size string to float
+- Size - string to float
-- Installs string to int
+- Installs - string to int
-- Price string to float
+- Price - string to float<br>
 After conversion, second part of this project inputs data into database using a generator which divides it into bites and gets rid of duplicates.<br>
 The third part is creating an interface using the tkinter library and allowing user to send queries.<br>